tensorflow/tfjs/integration_tests/benchmarks/README.md

 ```

 Obviously, this requires a CUDA-enabled GPU and all required drivers and
-libraries set up properly on the system.
+libraries to be set up properly on the system.

 Also, note that using the `--tfjs-node-gpu` will cause the the GPU (CUDA)
 version of TensorFlow (Python) to be installed and used for comparison.